 The file contains HEVC video track with associated slice-based sub-sample (flags = 4).
 Sub-sample is constructed by using the sizes of the slices.
 The values of discardable and subsample_priority fields in the ‘subs’ box are set to 0 and the field subsample_size is set to the slice size in bytes.

+[Editor's note: There is a problem with this file.
+The sample_delta of the first subsample entry is set to 0 while it shall always be 1]

 aggr_hvc1.mp4